testCodeV01/soft_deleter/README.md

 ```
 bundle exec rails g soft_deleter user
 ```
-it create migration file to create user with soft delete attributes. or if you already have User model, and you want make user model have attributes, create migration file and add lines like bellow
+it create migration file to create user with soft delete attributes.<br/>
+or if you already have User model, and you want make user model have attributes, create migration file and add lines like bellow
 ```ruby